AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-basic-troubleshooting.md

     In the screenshot above:

-    - Red color indicates failed output generation.
+    - Red indicates failed output generation.
-    - Green color indicates a successful output generation.
+    - Green indicates a successful output generation.
-    - Amber color indicates a successful output generation with errors.
+    - Amber indicates a successful output generation with errors.

     >[!NOTE]
     >